nunit/docs/docs/articles/vs-test-adapter/Debugging.md

 # Debugging the NUnit3TestAdapter

 Debugging the adapter is done by first creating a debug version of the adapter.
-You can then enable a debug run by passing one of the NUnit Debug settings using runsettings.
+You can then enable a debug run by passing one of the NUnit debug settings using runsettings.

 The symbols are: